 The sweating usually reduces at night time and disappears during sleep.

 What is the cause of hyperhidrosis?

 The exact cause or causes of hyperhidrosis are unknown.
-It appears to be due to overactivity of the body temperature centre in the brain (the hypothalamus) or of the sympathetic nerves that control the sweat glands.
+It appears to be due to overactivity of the body temperature centre in the brain (the hypothalamus) transmitted through the sympathetic nerves that control the sweat glands.

 Primary hyperhidrosis first appears in childhood or adolescence.
 It may persist lifelong, or improve with age.
 Other family members may or may not be similarly affected.
 It tends to involve both armpits, palms and or soles symmetrically.